-SPAN - Suicide Prevention Alliance of Northern Virginia - Joining forces in the effort to prevent suicide in Northern Virginia, the region's five community services boards (CSBs) have launched a new website and a coordinated suicide prevention campaign - Reach Out.
-Find Hope. - led by the newly formed Suicide Prevention Alliance of Northern Virginia (SPAN).
-Click on the links below to view the press release and enter the new website.
+SPAN - Suicide Prevention Alliance of Northern Virginia - Joining forces to prevent suicide in Northern Virginia, the region's five community services boards (CSBs) have launched a new website and a coordinated suicide prevention campaign - Reach Out.
+Find Hope - led by the newly formed Suicide Prevention Alliance of Northern Virginia (SPAN).

-GetOnTrack Program is a coordinated specialty care program for young adults experiencing first episode of psychosis.
-For more information please call DeAnne Mullins at (703) 842-2301 or Lisa Madron at (703) 792-7877. www.communityresidences.org/getontrack
+The GetOnTrack Program is a coordinated specialty care program for young adults experiencing a first episode of psychosis.
+For more information call DeAnne Mullins at (703) 842-2301 or Lisa Madron at (703) 792-7877.
+MORE Read the Washington Post article here.